Trump proposes rule for importing drugs from Canada; industry says it won't cut costs

 Many prescription medicines would be excluded from importation from Canada, such as biologic drugs, including insulin, controlled substances and intravenous drugs.

-U.S. President Donald Trump, a Republican, has struggled to deliver on a pledge to lower drug prices before the November 2020 election.
-Healthcare costs are expected to be a major focus of the campaign by Trump and Democratic rivals vying to run against him.
+U.S. President Donald Trump, a Republican, has struggled to deliver on a pledge to lower drug costs for U.S. consumers.
+Healthcare costs are expected to be a major focus of Trump’s re-election campaign and for Democrats vying to run against him in the November 2020 election.

 The Trump administration in July scrapped an ambitious policy that would have required health insurers to pass billions of dollars in rebates they receive from drugmakers to Medicare patients.

-Also in July, a federal judge struck down a Trump administration rule that would have forced pharmaceutical companies to include the wholesale prices of their drugs in television advertising.
+Also in July, a federal judge struck down a Trump administration rule that would have forced pharmaceutical companies to include wholesale prices of their drugs in television advertising.

-Both the House of Representatives and the Senate are putting forth drug pricing bills that contain some of the proposals Trump has advocated, such as indexing public drug reimbursements to foreign drug costs.
+Both the House of Representatives and the Senate are putting forth drug pricing bills that contain some of the proposals Trump has advocated, such as basing public drug reimbursements on foreign drug costs.

-But Trump has said he will veto the Democrat-led House bill if it comes to his desk on the grounds that it would slow down innovation.
+Trump has said he will veto the Democratic-led House bill if it comes to his desk on the grounds that it would slow innovation.

 “Once again, the Trump White House is tip-toeing around big pharma with a spectacularly pinched and convoluted proposal that excludes insulin and has no actual implementation date,” said Henry Connelly, a spokesman for U.S. Speaker of the House Nancy Pelosi, a Democrat.